-Make sure you stay on the right track by following these ten rules to modernise your contact centre.
+Make sure you stay on the right track by following these ten rules to provide good customer service from the contact centre in today’s modern world.

 1. Mobile Is the Channel of Choice